-☐ Change the default community Treat the community names w rith discretion.
-Anyone who knows the comm of the device. unity name for write access, has the ability to change the settings name for read and write access than for read-only access. y in environments protected from eavesdropping.
-The protocols ☐ Deactivate the write access fo r the SNMPv1/v2 Write community. v3 and disabling the access using SNMPv1 and SNMPv2 in the
+Make undesired access to the device more difficult.
+To do this, perform the following steps: Change the default community names in the device.
+Treat the community names with discretion.
+Anyone who knows the community name for write access, has the ability to change the setting of the device. ☐ Specify a different community name for read and write access than for read-only access.
+Use SNMPv1 or SNMPv2 only in environments protected from eavesdropping.
+The protocols do not use encryption. ☐ Deactivate the write access for the SNMPv1/v2 Write community. • We recommend using SNMPv3 and disabling the access using SNMPv1 and SNMPv2 in the device.